nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

 ============================= ===========================================================================
 display_name					new
 code							new
-type 							1: pump behaviour is based on water levels on the suction side zoom_category					3
+type 							1: pump behavior is based on water levels on the suction side zoom_category					3
 ============================= ===========================================================================